kaelwebdev/HolbertonProjects/README.md

 Holberton is a company dedicated to improving programming skills to a high level.
 Unlike a university, the curriculum is 100% focused on the job market.

 ## My experience
-I entered Holberton with prior knowledge of programming, and in the first 9 months (foundation phase) my allogeneic capacity increased enormously.
+I entered Holberton with prior knowledge of programming, and in the first 9 months (foundation phase) my algorithmic capacity increased enormously.
 I increased my curiosity to understand more deeply each line of code that I used.
 They taught me good practices in different languages.
 They also gave me the opportunity to work with a team of more than 50 people and thus improve all the skills related to teamwork.
 I learned all the topics a **Full-Stack Software Engineer** should know, more in fact.

 In the next 9 months (specialization phase) I improve my skills as a **Full-Stack Web Developer**.
 For example I learned things I did not know, or different ways to implement certain recurring solutions.